durgesh2003dsp/Coffee-sales-/README.md

 Identifies high-performing and low-performing days

-Useful for optimizing staffing and inventory planning
+Useful for optimizing staffing and inventory planning.

 5️⃣ Hourly Sales Distribution